react-community/reason-react-native-scripts/README.md

 yarn start
 ```

+You will see some peerDependencies warnings, don't worry about it.
+I told you this was early and experimental, right? 😅

 ## Development

 `yarn && yarn start` will start a watcher that will build artifacts and place them in the build directory.